kris-brown/cql_data_integration/README.md

 Borrow = Entity(
     name  = 'Borrow',
-    desc  = 'A triple, (Novel,Reader,Library), meaning that this novel was borrowed from this libraryby this reader', attrs = [Attr('date',     Date,  desc = 'Date novel was checked out by reader from the library'), Attr('total_len',       desc = "Sum of letters in reader's name + book title (example derived property)")], fks   = [FK('r', 'Reader',  id = True),
+    desc  = 'A triple, (Novel,Reader,Library), meaning that this novel was borrowed from this library by this reader', attrs = [Attr('date',     Date,  desc = 'Date novel was checked out by reader from the library'), Attr('total_len',       desc = "Sum of letters in reader's name + book title (example derived property)")], fks   = [FK('r', 'Reader',  id = True),